shwetapoojaryr/Employee-Performance---Retention-Analysis-Python-PowerBI/README.md

 Clean and preprocess the dataset by handling missing values, encoding categorical variables, and ensuring consistency in data formatting.

+<h2><a herf = "#exploratory-data-analysis-eda"></a>Exploratory Data Ananlysis (EDA)</h2>

-<h2><a class= "#research-questions--key-findings"></a><!--Research Questions &--> Key Findings</h2>
+<h2><a class= "#research-factors--key-findings"></a>Research Factors & Key Findings</h2>

-- Key Metrics Analysis: Analyse key performance and retention metrics such as length of service, average training score, awards won, previous year ratings, and KPIs met.
+**Key Metrics Analysis: Analyse key performance and retention metrics such as length of service, average training score, awards won, previous year ratings, and KPIs met.**

-- Retention Trends Analysis: Assess retention trends based on age, education, department, and training.
+**Retention Trends Analysis: Assess retention trends based on age, education, department, and training.**

-- Predictive Insights: Based on the analysis, provide actionable recommendations to HR for improving employee retention and performance management strategies.
+**Predictive Insights: Based on the analysis, provide actionable recommendations to HR for improving employee retention and performance management strategies.**

-Employees with higher training scores and KPI achievement show longer retention
+- Employees with higher training scores and KPI achievement show longer retention

-Award-winning employees consistently outperform peers
+- Award-winning employees consistently outperform peers

-Mid-career age groups (30–40) show the highest retention
+- Mid-career age groups (30–40) show the highest retention

-Certain departments have shorter service lengths, indicating engagement gaps
+- Certain departments have shorter service lengths, indicating engagement gaps

-Employees with lower previous year ratings are more likely to exit early
+- Employees with lower previous year ratings are more likely to exit early

 <h2><a class= "#visualisations--dashboard"></a>Visualisations & Dashboard</h2>